deevdevil88/pipeline_hiisat2_single/README.md

-This repo is a modified version of code adapted from @OBDS-Training/pipeline_rnaseq_hisat2 to work on single end fastq files
+This repo is a modified version of the pipeline_rnaseq_hisat2 adapted from @OBDS_Training/pipeline_rnaseq_hisat2 by Kevin Rue-Albrecht (@kevinrue) to work on single end fastq files